 You won't waste your time

 It can take hours, day, weeks, possibly months to learn patent law.
-Aside from that - you may still need to hire a patent attorney to fix any mistakes committed.
+Aside from that - you may still need to hire the best patent lawyers at LawTrades to fix any mistakes committed.

 Can I complete a provisional patent application on my own?